Overview of Logging and Metrics

 Apps Loggregator Loggregator

-The table below lists the products and tools for viewing Cloud Foundry logs and metrics:
+The following table lists the products and tools for viewing Cloud Foundry logs and metrics:

 Platform components To view system logs from Cloud Foundry components, configure rsyslogd to transport logs to a third-party product.
 You can use the following products or tools to view platform component and VM metrics: